SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       }
     }

-When role is assigned to group, suitable audit record is stored with type 'Group' and activity 'Group updated'.
+When role is assigned to group, suitable audit record is created with type 'Group' and activity 'Group updated'.

 ### Unassign Role from User